lancecasselman/photo-shoot-scheduler/replit.md

 Cloudflare R2 serves as the primary cloud storage solution, featuring human-readable file organization and dual-path compatibility.
 Firebase Storage is used for website assets and profile images.
 The system supports full-resolution downloads, on-the-fly thumbnail generation, and optimized file deletion processes for R2.

 ### Photography Delivery System
 Implements a per-session download pricing model, allowing photographers to set free download limits and per-photo costs.
 It includes a streamlined client gallery with localStorage-based download tracking, integration with Stripe Connect, and customizable watermarking.
+The system now features **purchased photo tracking** that persists photography session IDs through the Stripe checkout flow, enabling galleries to display which photos have been purchased and provide immediate download access via secure tokens.
+Gallery visitors can view purchased photos with dedicated download buttons using dual authentication (gallery token or photographer credentials).

 ### Photography Community Platform
 A social platform featuring a multi-tab feed, customizable post types, advanced image optimization, social features, user profiles with reputation points, direct messaging, and EXIF extraction.